dimitri-nicolo/calico/master/getting-started/cnx/simple-policy-cnx/index.md

 ...
 ```

+For each workload endpoint, the `Policies:` section lists the policies that
+apply to that endpoint, in the order they apply.  calicoq displays both
+{{site.prodname}} Policies and Kubernetes NetworkPolicies, although this
+example focuses on the latter.
+The `Matched by policies:` section lists the
+policies that match that endpoint in their rules, in other words that have
+rules that deny or allow that endpoint as a packet source or destination.

+Focusing on the `k8s/calico-monitoring.alertmanager-calico-node-alertmanager-0/eth0` endpoint:

+- The first two policies are defined in the calico-monitoring.yaml manifest.
+  The selectors here have been translated from the original NetworkPolicies to
+  the {{site.prodname}} format (note the addition of the namespace test).

+- The third policy and the following profile are created automatically by the
+  policy controller.

 ### Enable isolation

-Let's turn on isolation in our policy-demo Namespace. {{site.prodname}} will then prevent connections to pods in this Namespace.
+Let's turn on isolation in our policy-demo namespace. {{site.prodname}} will then prevent connections to pods in this namespace.

-Running the following command creates a NetworkPolicy which implements a default deny behavior for all pods in the `policy-demo` Namespace.
+Running the following command creates a NetworkPolicy which implements a default deny behavior for all pods in the `policy-demo` namespace.

 ```
 kubectl create -f - <<EOF